5004-SEA-Fa24-Geeng/final-project-final-project-4/DesignDocuments/DesignDocument.md

 The application must support basic car rental operations such as listing available cars, handling bookings, and displaying users and their associated bookings.

+It also enables exporting car and booking data into CSV files.
+Proper input validation and error handling are included to ensure robustness and smooth user interactions.

 | Feature                            | Description                                                  |
 | ---------------------------------- | ------------------------------------------------------------ |
 | Display Main Menu                  | Show a command-line menu for user interaction.               |